-We hail one of the best Thrash bands around these days, they have been criminally overlooked for far too long.
+Dead Head have remained very consistant with their releasing of very high quality Thrash/Death music for over thirty years.
+Hail the best Thrash band around today, they have been criminally overlooked for far too long.